s-victor/TinyPedal/docs/customization.md

     player_index
 Set `player index` override for displaying data from specific player.
 Valid player index range starts from `0` to max number players minus one, and must not exceed `127`.
 Set value to `-1` for unspecified player, which can be useful for display general standings and trackmap data (ex. broadcasting).
 This option works only when `enable_player_index_override` enabled.

-## Spectate mode
-**Spectate mode can be accessed from `Spectate` tab in main window.
-This feature has nothing to do with game's spectator mode.**

-Click `Enabled` or `Disabled` button to toggle spectate mode on & off.
-Note, spectate mode can also be enabled by setting `enable_player_index_override` option to `true` in `Shared Memory API` config.

-While Spectate mode is enabled, `double-click` on a player name in the list to access telemetry data and overlay readings from selected player; alternatively, select a player name and click `Spectate` button.
-Current spectating player name is displayed on top of player name list.

-Select `Anonymous` for unspecified player, which is equivalent to player index `-1` in JSON file.

-Click `Refresh` button to manually refresh player name list.

 ## Units and symbols